junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Robin Hood, more like."
 They say.

 "But it doesn't matter how much folks love him, the companies and states sure as hell hate him.
-I heard Union Pacific Flyer already gathered a posse after the gang, Eastwood, Cassidy and the Sundance Kid are all on their kill-at-sight list.
+I heard Union Pacific Flyer already gathered a posse after the gang, Eastwood, Cassidy and Sundance are all on their kill-at-sight list.
 They must decide can't afford to have more trains robbed like that."

 Dean finishes the rest of his drink in one pull and leaves the place quickly enough.

 The rumor is surely not an ungrounded chatter.
 Under the night sky, hundreds of miles away on the barren, open land to their west, there are a dozen lights as small as fireflies in the summer night moving up and down, in the same pace of horses' running.
 The night covers the figures, but the hunter's instinct already kicks in, he moves toward his horse.

-Butch and the Sundance Kid are right after him when he leaves the place.
+Butch and Sundance are right after him when he leaves the place.

 "Whatever they're selling, I ain't buying."
 Butch says.